 In 2019, I packed up my knives and moved to Bologna to immerse myself fully in the traditions of handmade pasta and classic Bolognese cuisine.
 The city quickly became both my classroom and my muse.
 I refined my craft in landmark kitchens such as Amerigo 1934, Salumeria Bruno e Franco, and Hosteria Giusti, and more recently among the vine-covered hills of the Colli Bolognesi at Enoteca La Zaira and Ciapaso.

-Now based in Bologna’s historic center—a city I love, in a region I firmly believe offers the finest food in Italy—I work as an Italian-trained chef and a certified Accompagnatore Turistico specializing in food and wine experiences.
+Now based in Bologna’s historic center—a city I love, in a region I firmly believe offers the finest food in Italy, and the world—I work as a gastronomist, chef, pasta maker and, according to Forbes USA, one of Bologna’s most sought-after food-focused guides, specializing in the products of Emilia-Romagna and curated wine experiences.

-This is where I share my world: travel notes, restaurant discoveries, food and wine experiences, and insider city guides—an open door into Italy’s abundant Slow Food Valley.
+This is where I share my world: travel notes, restaurant discoveries, food and wine experiences, and insider city guides—an open door into Italy’s abundant Slow Food culture, regional traditions, and extraordinary culinary heritage.